 Thank you for your interest in volunteering with Botsford Fire Rescue.
 Below is some information that we believe may be of use to persons considering membership.
 Our work detail evening is Monday and you can stop by the firehouse any Monday evening at 6:00PM to come speak with one of us in person.
 Please fill out the membership application by going to the Membership Application link on our site or by simply clicking here: membership-application.
 As a last resort, you can call the firehouse at 203.270.4388 and leave a message.

 Being a Firefighter is not for everyone, but Volunteering can be

 There is plenty of opportunity to serve your community through the volunteer fire and much of it has nothing to do with fire fighting.

 Fire and emergency services are one of the most challenging professions today.
 It is this diversity that inspires most men and women to enter the fire service.
 This business is not for everyone however.
 You need more than just desire to help people.
 You need courage, dedication, assertiveness and a willingness to learn new skills and face new challenges.

 The personal rewards and satisfaction received from the volunteer emergency services are often beyond description.
 There is a sense of accomplishment after controlling a building fire, joy and elation when a life is saved, compassion for accident victims, and fulfillment in teaching fire safety.

-If you are looking for a change of pace or excitement in your life, the world of emergency medical services is for you.
-If this action-filled lifestyle does not appeal to you, have no fear, there is plenty more that can be done in the business of emergency medical services that does not include running into burning buildings or other emergency medical situations.
+If you are looking for a change of pace or excitement in your life, the world of emergency services is for you.
+If this action-filled lifestyle does not appeal to you, have no fear, there is plenty more that can be done in the business of emergency medical services that does not include running into burning buildings or other emergency situations.

 What does it take to be a firefighter?

-If any of this at all interests you and you are over the age of 16, please email Jane Doe at Example@FireCo.com to setup a time to meet with our membership committee.
-Stop on by and we will be more than happy to explain what we’re all about.
+If any of this at all interests you and you are over the age of 16, please fill out an application to set up a time to meet with our membership committee.
+Stop on by any Monday at 6:00PM and someone we will be more than happy to explain what we’re all about.